csharpd/CV/readme.md

 Chloe Donegan
 ==============

+**Currently available for work as a junior developer**

 I am a graduate of Makers academy.
 My background is in finance, startups and product management.
+Once upon a time I had a fashion startup, [Weave]
-I love to create things. **Currently available for work as a junior developer**
+I love to create things that are beautiful and useful.

 ##Web development
 ---------------